tractr/traxion/README.md

 One of the key ways that Traxion helps developers to be more efficient is by leveraging the use of generators.

-[Hapify](https://docs.hapify.io/) is template engine for CRUD operations.
+[Hapify](https://docs.hapify.io/) is a template engine for CRUD operations.
 This save developers time and effort by eliminating the need to manually set up the basic structure of the application.